 For admissions information, visit the UMass Lowell Admissions and Aid website:

 Political Science as a minor area of study consists of 18-24 credits of course work.
-At least six credits must be taken in course work at the 300 level or above.
+At least 6 credits must be taken in course work at the 300 level or above and Political Analysis (3 credits) must be taken.
 Course work is selected by the student in consultation with his advisor.
 Students who desire to make the most effective use of a minor in Political Science in pursuing specific career objectives in occupational areas such as law, foreign service, business, management, and public service should consult with the political science faculty in choosing courses which are most appropriate as preparation for such career objectives.

 For more information, visit the academic catalog.